To Mountains From a City: Imagining Carpathians in Arts and Culture

 - Dr. Joshua First (USA): Mountains and Meaning: Imagining the Carpathians in Soviet Ukrainian Cinema during the 60s and 70s / June 2021

-Сurator of the program — Dr. Bohdan Shumylovych, head of the Public history projects
+Сurator of the program — Dr. Bohdan Shumylovych, head of the Public history projects, Center for Urban History

 The series of lectures will be delivered on the ZOOM platform in March-June, 2021.
 You can also watch the live streaming on the Youtube channel of the Center for Urban History.
 Videos of lectures will be available for viewing on the Center’s Youtube channel.

 The series of online lectures will culminate in an international offline conference that will take place at the end of June 2021 and will focus on the complex issues of urban-rural imagination in Eastern Europe.

 Cover image: A Panorama of Rakhiv.
 Collection: Library of the Institute of Ethnology Academy of Sciences of Ukraine, Lviv // Urban Media Archive of the Center for Urban History